efi0ng/psGoWebApp/README.md

 Thanks to http://nathanleclaire.com/blog/2014/08/09/dont-get-bitten-by-pointer-vs-non-pointer-method-receivers-in-golang/, I understand the reason for **func (this \*struct) Fn()** + **func (this type) Fn()** and when to chose between them.
 Hoorah!

 MVC has proven hard to follow in this project.
-Naming conventions (matching  concepts have the same name in model/package/controller/converter folders) may be a large part of the issue.
+Naming conventions (matching  concepts have the same name in model/package/controller/converter folders) seemed to be a large part of the issue.

 ### SQL Lite